Rolling Volatility

 30 – 60% NormalThe most-occupied band.
 Bitcoin spends the bulk of its trading days here.
 Today's reading sits inside this band.

 60 – 100% ElevatedThe S&P 500's 2008 crisis-peak realised vol sits at the lower end of this band.
-Bitcoin spent multi-year stretches above here in 2013–2014.
+Bitcoin spent multi-year stretches above here in 2013–2014, and the 2022 forced-deleveraging events (the June 3AC/Celsius cascade and the November FTX collapse) both peaked in this band without quite reaching 100%.
 Today the regime is rare and event-driven.

-> 100% ExtremeReserved for the deepest event windows: 2013-04 flash crash, 2014-01 Mt-Gox collapse, 2017-12 blow-off, 2020-03 Covid liquidity flush, 2022-06 and 2022-11 forced-deleveraging events.
+> 100% ExtremeReserved for the deepest event windows: the 2013-04 flash crash, the early-2014 Mt-Gox collapse, the 2017-12 blow-off, and the 2020-03 Covid liquidity flush.

-Refreshed 01 May 2026 — vol readings on the named date or the most recent prior close.
+Refreshed 15 Jun 2026 — vol readings on the named date or the most recent prior close.

 DateEventClose (USD)30d · 90d · 365d vol